zealottormunds/unsme/README.md

 Latest release in: github.com/zealottormunds/unsme/releases

+# Changelog 1.5a:
+- 6C and 80 fix is now optional, as it fucks up meshes with multiple groups.
+- Only vertices you moved get saved now, so the rest don't get fucked up.
+- Minor tweaks and bugfixes.
+- Herobrine removed.

+#Changelog 1.4a:
+- Added support for multi-grouped meshes.
+Most meshes should work now without breaking triangles.
+- Fixed a model-breaking bug when importing low poly models.
+- Fixed a few bugs when saving an .xfbin
+- Stability improved

 # Changelog 1.3a:
 - Rewritten most of the .obj import feature
 - Fixed UVs loading incorrectly in skeletonless models